$302.44 Million in Sales Expected for iRobot Co. (NASDAQ:IRBT) This Quarter

-Brokerages expect iRobot Co.
-(NASDAQ:IRBT – Get Rating) to report $302.44 million in sales for the current quarter, Zacks Investment Research reports.
+Analysts predict that iRobot Co.
+(NASDAQ:IRBT – Get Rating) will announce sales of $302.44 million for the current fiscal quarter, according to Zacks.
 Three analysts have provided estimates for iRobot’s earnings.
-The highest sales estimate is $306.29 million and the lowest is $299.63 million. iRobot posted sales of $303.26 million in the same quarter last year, which would suggest a negative year-over-year growth rate of 0.3%.
-The company is scheduled to announce its next quarterly earnings results on Monday, May 2nd.
+The lowest sales estimate is $299.63 million and the highest is $306.29 million. iRobot posted sales of $303.26 million in the same quarter last year, which suggests a negative year over year growth rate of 0.3%.
+The company is scheduled to report its next earnings report on Monday, May 2nd.

-According to Zacks, analysts expect that iRobot will report full-year sales of $1.79 billion for the current fiscal year, with estimates ranging from $1.77 billion to $1.80 billion.
-For the next fiscal year, analysts forecast that the company will post sales of $2.03 billion, with estimates ranging from $2.01 billion to $2.06 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that cover iRobot.
+On average, analysts expect that iRobot will report full year sales of $1.79 billion for the current financial year, with estimates ranging from $1.77 billion to $1.80 billion.
+For the next fiscal year, analysts forecast that the business will post sales of $2.03 billion, with estimates ranging from $2.01 billion to $2.06 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that that provide coverage for iRobot.

-iRobot (NASDAQ:IRBT – Get Rating) last released its earnings results on Wednesday, February 9th.
-The industrial products company reported ($1.21) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($1.23) by $0.02.
-The company had revenue of $455.45 million during the quarter, compared to analysts’ expectations of $462.28 million. iRobot had a return on equity of 2.56% and a net margin of 1.94%.
-During the same period last year, the firm earned $0.60 EPS.
+iRobot (NASDAQ:IRBT – Get Rating) last released its quarterly earnings results on Wednesday, February 9th.
+The industrial products company reported ($1.21) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($1.23) by $0.02. iRobot had a net margin of 1.94% and a return on equity of 2.56%.
+The business had revenue of $455.45 million for the quarter, compared to analyst estimates of $462.28 million.
+During the same period in the previous year, the company earned $0.60 earnings per share.

 iRobot Corp. is a robot company, which engages in designing and building robots.
 Its products include robot vacuums, robot maps, and pool cleaners.
 The company was founded by Rodney Allen Brooks, Colin M. Angle and Helen Greiner in August 1990 and is headquartered in Bedford, MA.